HiSPARC/publicdb/veewee/README.rst

     $ veewee vbox define SLC5.9 'scientificlinux-5.9-x86_64'

-Only slight modification were made: the number of CPUs was increased to four, the amount of memory was increased to 512 Mb and the kernel parameter 'divider=10' was added to work around an issue of the VM using a lot of CPU because of a high-frequency clock interrupt.
+Only slight modifications were made: the number of CPUs was increased to two, the amount of memory was increased to 512 Mb and the kernel parameter 'divider=10' was added to work around an issue of the VM using a lot of CPU because of a high-frequency clock interrupt.

 Furthermore, a default 'hisparc' user was added so that we can simulate an actual HiSPARC server installation.